Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: Introduction

-Furthermore, considering a better model to predict the irradiated LGAD sensor by TCAD simulation based on previous phenomenological studies is an important research topic \cite{RD50}.
-Previous studies \cite{LGAD_Rad_Sim_Silvaco,LGAD_Rad_Sim_Sentaurus} report different models applied in TCAD simulation and give qualitative results for irradiated LGAD sensor without explicit verification.
-One comprehensive study \cite{LGAD_Rad_Gain_Sim} which simulates the gain factor is verified on irradiated LGAD sensor from different vendors, but the leakage current and capacitance in irradiated LGAD sensor also not be predicted.
-For this reason, this paper presents a precise TCAD simulation based on IHEP-IME-v1 LGAD sensors and proposes the LRDM to evaluate the leakage current and capacitance of irradiated LGAD sensor.
+Furthermore, including previous phenomenological studies to build a better model for irradiated LGAD sensors and improve predictions of TCAD simulations is an important topic in itself \cite{RD50}.
+In previous studies \cite{LGAD_Rad_Sim_Silvaco,LGAD_Rad_Sim_Sentaurus}, different models have been applied to TCAD simulations to obtain qualitative results for the behavior of irradiated LGAD sensors.
+The results from a comprehensive study \cite{LGAD_Rad_Gain_Sim} analyzing the gain factor has been verified on irradiated LGAD sensors from different vendors.
+The leakage current and capacitance of irradiated LGAD sensor obtained in \cite{LGAD_Rad_Sim_RT_1,LGAD_Rad_Sim_RT_2,LGAD_Rad_Sim_RT_3} show good agreement with simulated results at room temperature (T=27$ ^{\circ}C$).
+In this paper, the details and performance of IHEP-IME-v1 LGAD sensors are introduced in Sec.~\ref{sec:ihep_ime_v1}.
+Then we present the results of precise TCAD simulations based on IHEP-IME-v1 LGAD sensors in Sec.~\ref{sec:tcad_cal}, and introduce a TCAD-LRDM model to evaluate the leakage current and the capacitance of irradiated LGAD sensors at low temperature (T=-30$ ^{\circ}C$) in Sec.~\ref{sec:rad_model}.
+The leakage current obtained from simulations are in good agreement with experimental measurements, indicating the validity of our model, which combines the acceptor removal with the deep energy levels.